-The Assets and Liabilities Committee is a standing committee of the Board.
-The Board has determined that all members of the Assets and Liabilities Committee are independent directors.
-The current members of the Assets and Liabilities Committee are Guillermo Güémez García (Chairman), Mario Covo, William Dick Hayes, João Carlos de Nóbrega Pecego and Manuel Sánchez González.
-The Assets and Liabilities Committee is responsible for reviewing and recommending to the Board all policies related to the Bank's management of assets and liabilities to meet profitability, liquidity, and market risk control objectives.
-As part of its responsibilities, the committee reviews and recommends to the Board, among other things, policies related to the Bank's funding, interest rate and liquidity gaps, liquidity investments, securities investments, derivative positions, funding strategies, and market risk.
+The members of the Assets and Liabilities Committee were Guillermo Güémez García (Chairman), Mario Covo, William Dick Hayes, João Carlos de Nóbrega Pecego and Roland Holst.

+The Assets and Liabilities Committee was responsible for reviewing and recommending to the Board all policies related to the Bank's management of assets and liabilities to meet profitability, liquidity, and market risk control objectives.
+As part of its responsibilities, the committee reviewed and recommended to the Board, among other things, policies related to the Bank's funding, interest rate and liquidity gaps, liquidity investments, securities investments, derivative positions, funding strategies, and market risk.

-The Assets and Liabilities Committee carries out its duties by reviewing periodic reports that it receives from the Bank's management, and by way of its interaction with the Executive Vice President-Chief Financial Officer and other members of the Bank's management.
-The Assets and Liabilities Committee meets at least four times per year.
-During the fiscal year ended December 31, 2013, the Assets and Liabilities Committee held five meetings.
+The Assets and Liabilities Committee carried out its duties by reviewing periodic reports that had received from the Bank's management, and by way of its interaction with the Executive Vice President-Chief Financial Officer and other members of the Bank's management.
+During the fiscal year ended December 31, 2014, the Assets and Liabilities Committee held three meetings.